ThreeInchesOfSteel/PythonPrograms/README.md

 - Shuffles the full deck into a random order

 Possible improvements:
-- Implement into actual card games (Blackjack, Poker, etc)
+- [ ] Implement into actual card games (Blackjack, Poker, etc)

 ## Blackjack

 Currently:
 - Uses DeckOfCards program to run a game of Blackjack
 - User plays against the AI (the dealer)
-- Aces are worth 11 points
+- Aces can be worth 1 or 11 points

 Possible improvements:
-- Allow for Aces to be worth **either** 1 or 11 points
+- [x] Allow for Aces to be worth **either** 1 or 11 points
+- [x] Add time delay to slow down command line